sujithIBM/Trialrepo/README.md

 # Trialrepo
-This is a repository created to trial and create a repository.
+Test Github is a repository for showing bare minimums to a master, and sujith.